-To avoid a \$75 late payment fee and/or interest charges, make full payment of any balance due or enroll in one of the following payment plan options before the due dates listed above.
+To avoid monthly finance charges, make full payment of any balance due or enroll in a payment plan before the due dates listed above.
 Full payment also confirms your course registration and guarantees your seat in class.
-It is recommended that all applications for Financial Aid be submitted at least two weeks prior to the payment due date.
+It is recommended that all applications for financial aid be submitted at least two weeks prior to the payment due date.
+A \$200 late payment fee will be added to delinquent accounts 60 days after each semester due date.

 Interest of 12% annually (1% per month) will be charged against unpaid balances beginning 30 days after the drop/add period ends.
-Delinquent accounts will be sent to a collection agency at our discretion at any time after the account is past due.
-All collection costs assessed by the collection agency are the responsibility of the student and added to the balance due.
+Delinquent accounts will be sent to a collection agency at the college's discretion at any time after the account is deemed past due.
+All collection costs assessed by the collection agency are the responsibility of the student and are added to the balance due.